Oct

 • Google Calendar ICS

-The below traditional Japanese sweets will be available for purchase during the event:
+A variety of traditional Japanese sweets will be available for purchase by Oyatsu Aoi during the event.

-While the sweets will be readily available to the public during the event, click the button below to contact Oyatsu Aoi directly to pre-order your favorite treats.
+Payment can be made by cash or card.
+While the sweets will be readily available to the public during the event, click the button below to contact Oyatsu Aoi directly to confirm the items that will be available and pre-order your favorite treats.

 About Oyatsu Aoi: